LuThanhThien/Plant_Disease_Classification/README.md

 # Plant Diseases Classification
 The "Plant Diseases Classification" project aims to leverage advanced computer vision techniques to detect and classify various diseases affecting plants.
 With the increasing need for sustainable agriculture, early detection of plant diseases plays a crucial role in minimizing crop losses and ensuring food security.
 This project offers a comprehensive solution that combines image processing, deep learning, and data analysis to accurately identify plant diseases based on visual symptoms.
 ## Description
 The menace of plant diseases threatens global food security and the sustainability of agriculture.
 Swift and accurate disease detection is imperative to minimize their impact on crop yields and maintain a stable food supply.
 This small project leverages the "Plant Village" dataset (https://www.kaggle.com/datasets/arjuntejaswi/plant-village), comprising 20,000 images categorized into 15 disease classes across Potato, Tomato, and Pepper plants.
 Employing Transfer Learning via a CNN architecture yielded remarkable outcomes.
-The model achieved a commendable 99% classification F1-score and a 0.99 weighted mean AUC-ROC score.
-Notably, the model encompassed around 50,000 parameters, with only 26,000 being trainable, resulting in efficient training within 10 epochs.
+The model achieved a commendable **99% classification F1-score** and a **0.99 weighted mean AUC-ROC score**.
+Notably, the model encompassed around 50,000 parameters, with only **26,000 being trainable**, resulting in efficient training within 10 epochs using RTX 3050 GPU.
 ## Key Features
 - Utilizes state-of-the-art deep learning models for image classification.
 - Supports multi-class classification of plant diseases across a diverse range of crops.